Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

 Browser Profile Persistence

-Fonts Still Garbled
+Fonts Still Gibberish

-Check whether fonts are loaded:
+Check if fonts are loaded correctly:

-CDP Connection Fails
+CDP Connection Failed

-- Check port occupancy:
+- Check if the port is in use:

-lsof -i:18800 - View browser logs:
+lsof -i:18800 - Check browser logs:

 cat /tmp/chrome.log - Try restarting the browser

-Screenshot Is Blank
+Screenshot Blank

-Once configured you can:
+Once configured, you can:

 Summary